sujancse/laraform/README.md

 # YAML, JSON to html form with validation for laravel
-Developing rapid forms from yaml and json, when large number of input fields will be required as well as frequent addition and deduction of form fields.
+Developing rapid forms from YAML and JSON, when large number of input fields will be required as well as frequent addition and deduction of form fields.

 ## Installation
 ```
 composer require "sujan/laraform"
 ```

 As `sujan/laraform` package is based on `laravelcollective/html` you have to add your new provider to the providers array of config/app.php:

 ```
 'providers' => [
     // ...
-    Sujan\LaraForm\YamlServiceProvider::class,
+    Sujan\LaraForm\ServiceProvider::class,
     Collective\Html\HtmlServiceProvider::class,
     // ...
 ],